oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/overview.md

 This feature is supported for standard WLS domains, Restricted JRF domains, and JRF domains.

-For JRF domains, Model in Image provides additional support for initializing the infrastructure database for a domain when a domain is started for the first time, supplying an database password, and obtaining an database wallet for re-use in subsequent restarts of the same domain.
+For JRF domains, Model in Image provides additional support for initializing the infrastructure database for a domain when a domain is started for the first time, supplying a database password, and obtaining a database wallet for re-use in subsequent restarts of the same domain.
 See [Requirements for JRF domain types]({{< relref "/managing-domains/model-in-image/usage/_index.md#requirements-for-jrf-domain-types" >}}).

 ### WebLogic Deploy Tooling models